 Cured and Cultivated, based in Paso Robles, California, gained a reputation for making the kind of elaborate grazing tables and cheese and charcuterie boards you see all over social media.
 Its Cheese & Charcuterie Club keeps a steady focus on pairing an eclectic range of cheeses with artisan cured meat, something that’s hard to find in other cheese subscriptions.

-Each month includes three cheeses and two charcuterie selections.
+Each month includes three cheeses and two charcuterie selections for the main club.
+There is also the smaller option of the individual's club which contains two cheeses and one meat.
 You can subscribe for three or six months, or you can opt for a one-time shipment.
 One month you’ll be enjoying duck prosciutto and Finish-style bread cheese, and another it’s speck from Italy, chewy salami from California, and a clothbound Devonshire Red.
 If building your own picture-perfect board is what you had in mind, use Cured & Cultivated’s photos of its boards as inspiration, though there’s no specific how-to.

 Types of Cheese: U.S. and international